 Setting up your phone number for optimal success is a key step in getting your users ready for Aircall.
-Once you’ve set up your business hours on your phone numbers and your call distribution, you can take a closer look at understanding Aircall routing through this guide.
+While setting up your numbers, you can take a closer look at understanding Aircall routing through this guide.

 What is Call Routing?

 Call Routing is the system that dispatches incoming calls, based on the Availability status of users.
 By understanding and making use of Aircall's routing logic and different ringing rules, you will be able to set each number up to route calls to your Users or Teams based on pre-established criteria such as business hours or skill.

 In Aircall, the routing is based on the following distribution criteria:

 Calls will be routed through to your users based on the business hours of your numbers and the availability of the users assigned to each line.
 If your phone number is closed, or your users are unavailable, then the call will not be routed to them.